 Program Components & FAQs: M.A./Ph.D.
 Program in Depth Psychology with Specialization in Somatic Studies

-- Teaching skills that strengthen their professional effectiveness, and supporting them to identify and research issues with the potential to change how we live in the world.
+- Engage in transformative practices and fieldwork projects with the potential to change how we live in the world.

 What kinds of theories are students introduced to, and how do these theories work to build a comprehensive theoretical framework in somatic depth psychology?